The Case for Higher-Limit Real Estate Umbrella Insurance

 Property owners face a number of exposures that could result in a catastrophic liability lawsuit, making the case for ensuring vigilant maintenance of safety and security measures and for purchasing higher-limit Real Estate Umbrella insurance.
 Exposures include attractive nuisances (such as open access to a swimming pool), elevator or escalator malfunction, insufficient security, negligent property maintenance, and unprotected slip hazards (such as spills or recently cleaned floors with no warning signs in place).

 Following are five examples of cases against property owners in which insurance carriers had to pay millions in verdicts or settlements.
-These lawsuits highlight the importance of having adequate insurance coverage as well as policy liability limits that properly reflect a risk’s exposure.
+These lawsuits highlight the importance of adequate insurance coverage and policy liability limits that properly reflect a risk’s exposure.

 1. Pool Drownings